ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/[RTL8722CSM] [RTL8722DM] BLE – BLE UART Service.rst

 | Upload the code and press the reset button on Ameba once the upload is
   finished.
 | Open the app on your smartphone, scan and connect to the Ameba board
-  shown as “AMEBA_BLE_DEV” and choose the UART function in the app.
+  shown as "AMEBA_BLE_DEV" and choose the UART function in the app.
 Note that the BLE UART service on the Ameba board will only work with the UART and Plotter functions in the Bluefruit Connect app, other functions (Pin I/O, Image Transfer) require other BLE services that